Sale!

 Description

 This book is an in-depth study of the Lewis Gun on the Western Front (France and Flanders) in the latter half of the First World War.
-Constructed as a ‘capability primer’ it uses Rich’s research method of ‘TEPIDOIL’ to analyse the Lewis guns’s role.
+Constructed as a ‘capability primer’ it uses a reworked version of Rich’s research method of ‘TEPIDOIL’ to analyse the Lewis gun’s role.
 This covers:

 • Personnel – who were they and where did they come from?